Does Verizon Throttle Data? (And How You Can Stop This Easily)

 The action plan here is simple:

-Wave goodbye to ISP tracking and throttling and say hello to fast and secure browsing — enjoy the freedom and safety VeePN brings.
+to ISP tracking and throttling and welcome to quick and safe browsing – experience the liberty and the safety VeePN has to offer.

-Yes, Verizon has been known to throttle data plans.
-When users exceed their data limits or use certain services that compete with Verizon’s own offerings, their Internet speed may be reduced as a way to manage network traffic.
+Yes, Verizon has been involved in throttling users’ data plans.
+It works simply: when users exceed their data limits or use other services that compete with the offerings of Verizon, their Internet speed could be reduced.

 Yes, if you use a lot of data or the network is busy, Verizon might slow down your Internet.
 This is called ISP or Internet throttling.
 Find out how to avoid it in our article.